cellsjs/piscosour/docs/developers/guides/07-plugins.md

 1. Like a [stage hook](#hooks) that is executed previously to the step.
 1. Like a [addon](#addons), this add functionality to the object `this`.

-Note, it exists a [scaffold generator tool](#scaffold) that help to add a plugin to an existing receipt.
+Note, it exists a [scaffold generator tool](#scaffold) that help to add a plugin to an existing recipe.

 ## `config.json` configuration